Agnostic Tomography of Stabilizer Product States: Introduction

 The choice to make $\calC$ a class of pure states is not essential; this is only for simplicity.
-One could straightforwardly generalize our definition to include mixed states by substituting a suitable notion of correlation in place of the fidelity.
-However, we have good reason to demand that algorithms operate on mixed input states $\rho$ instead of only pure states, because one of the key applications of agnostic tomography is learning in the presence of noise, and noise will generally affect the purity of a state.
+One could straightforwardly generalize our definition to include mixed states by using the mixed state fidelity $F(\rho,\sigma) = \left(\tr{\sqrt{\sqrt{\rho} \sigma \sqrt{\rho}}}\right)^2$ as the measure of correlation.\footnote{Even more generally, one could consider other measures of correlation, such as $1$ minus the trace distance.
+We chose fidelity because it is particularly easy to work with when $\calC$ consists of pure states.} However, we have good reason to demand that algorithms operate on mixed input states $\rho$ instead of only pure states, because one of the key applications of agnostic tomography is learning in the presence of noise, and noise will generally affect the purity of a state.

 We emphasize that agnostic tomography is much harder than ordinary tomography, even for extremely simple classes of states $\calC$.
 Intuitively, this is because tomography algorithms get to exploit additional structure from assuming that $\rho$ belongs to $\calC$, and this structure may be lost for states $\rho$ that are only slightly outside of $\calC$.
-By contrast, agnostic tomography algorithms must be robust to small enough perturbations: if $\rho$ has $90\%$ fidelity with some $\ket{\phi} \in \calC$, the algorithm should detect this.
+By contrast, agnostic tomography algorithms must be robust to small perturbations: if $\rho$ has $90\%$ fidelity with some $\ket{\phi} \in \calC$, the algorithm should detect this.
+It is also important to note that agnostic tomography algorithms cannot simply assume that the input state $\rho$ is obtained from a state in $\calC$ by some fixed noise channel (e.g., depolarizing noise), and thus agnostic tomography is distinct from a variety of noisy learning tasks considered in prior work~\cite{OT22-learning,Gollakota2022hardnessofpac,poremba_et_al:LIPIcs.ITCS.2026.108,khesin2025average}.